 Spanish Riding School

-The Spanish Riding School of Vienna is the oldest and last riding school in the world where classic dressage is still practised in its purest form.
-This Institute was founded in 1572 and named for the Lipizzaner horses, which are of Spanish origin.
-The Imperial Court Stud was originally situated near the village of Lipizza (hence the name of the horses) but since the collapse of the Danube Monarchy in 1920 they have been bred at the Federal Stud in Styria.
-The horses perform their tricks in the Winter Riding School, which was commissioned by Emperor Karl VI.
-Performances take place between February and June, September and December but are in high demand and booked up months in advance (details on their website).
-The easiest way to see the horses is during their training sessions.
-Tickets are only available at the door, and cannot be booked in advance.
+The Spanish Riding School of Vienna is one of the oldest surviving riding schools in the world where classic dressage is still practised in its purest form.
+This institute was founded in 1572 and named for the Lipizzaner horses, which are of Spanish origin.
+Since the collapse of the Danube Monarchy in 1920, the horses have been bred at the Federal Stud in Styria.
+The horses perform their tricks in the Winter Riding School, commissioned by Emperor Karl VI.
+Performances take place between February and June, and September and December.
+With shows booked up months in advance, the easiest way to see the horses is during training sessions.
 Situated in the stables is the Lipizzaner Museum, which displays the history of the school.

 Address: Michaelerplatz 1